HugoBlox/hugo-blox-builder/starters/blog/content/post/second-brain/index.md

 ## Mindmaps

-Wowchemy supports the _markmap_ Markdown extension for mindmaps.
+Wowchemy supports a Markdown extension for mindmaps.

 With this open format, can even edit your mindmaps in other popular tools such as Obsidian.

-Simply insert a Markdown `markmap` code block and optionally set the height of the mindmap as shown in the example below.
+Simply insert a Markdown code block labelled as `markmap` and optionally set the height of the mindmap as shown in the example below.

-A simple mindmap defined as a Markdown list:
+Mindmaps can be created by simply writing the items as a Markdown list within the `markmap` code block, indenting each item to create as many sub-levels as you need:

 <div class="highlight">
 <pre class="chroma">